Qiskit/platypus/scripts/content_checks/README.md

   This script checks for notebooks added to `qiskit-community/qiskit textbook` that are not in `Qiskit/platypus` and makes a GitHub issue for it.

+- `tools.py`: Shared logic (e.g. argument parsing) used by scripts in this folder.